ZAP: Zoned Architecture and Performant Compiler for Field Programmable Atom Array: Background

-The CZ gate can be converted into a controlled-NOT (CNOT) gate by applying Hadamard gates to the target qubit before and after the CZ gate: $U_{\text{CNOT}} = (I \otimes H) \cdot U_{\text{CZ}} \cdot (I \otimes H)$, where $I$ is the identity operator on the control qubit.
-This transformation leverages the relationship between CZ and CNOT gates, allowing for flexible implementation of two-qubit operations.
-This mechanism has been widely adopted in neutral atom quantum computing, and its fidelity is continuously being optimized~\cite{evered2023high}, laying the groundwork for high-precision quantum computing.
+The CZ gate can be transformed into a CNOT gate by applying Hadamard gates to the target qubit before and after the CZ gate: $U_{\text{CNOT}} = (I\otimes H) \cdot U_{\text{CZ}} \cdot (I \otimes H)$, where $I$ is the identity operator on the control qubit.
+This transformation allows flexible implementation of two-qubit operations and is widely employed in neutral atom platforms.
+Therefore, high-fidelity single-qubit gates and CZ gates constitute the fundamental gate operations on neutral atom platforms~\cite{evered2023high,bluvstein2024logical}.